 Learn More about Building Envelope upgrades, benefits, costs etc.

-Your home’s space heating and cooling, water heating equipment, lighting and other appliances are checked and upgraded as needed to improve efficiency.
-This includes ensuring your HVAC system is the proper size for your home after adding insulation, and installing a heat-recovery ventilator.
+In this step, your home’s space-heating and -cooling, water heater, lighting, and other appliances are checked and upgraded as needed to improve efficiency.
+This includes installing a heat-recovery ventilator, and ensuring your HVAC systems are properly sized for your insulated and leakproofed home.

-Upgrading your furnace and air-conditioner to a heat pump system will cost less once your building envelope is upgraded since a smaller system can be installed.
+Upgrading your furnace and air-conditioner to a heat pump system will cost less once your building envelope is upgraded since a smaller system will now be able to cover your home’s smaller heating and cooling needs.

 Water heating is the second largest area of household energy use and cost.
 Replacing your water heater with a heat pump water heater can increase efficiency and reduce costs.

-Adding a drain-water heat-recovery (DWHR) pipe will increase the energy efficiency of heating water by recycling residual heat from draining shower water to preheat water entering your water heater.
+Adding a drain-water heat-recovery (DWHR) pipe will increase the energy efficiency of your water heating by recycling residual heat from draining water from, for example: a shower, to preheat water entering your water heater.

 Upgrading to a smart thermostat allows you to set a schedule for your mechanical systems or use artificial intelligence (AI) to find the most energy efficient settings for your household.
 Lower cost programmable thermostats can be a good option too.